Database Optimization Tool

 Is this a live bloat monitor?

-No. The page describes a read-only audit workflow that reviews exported signals, not a continuously running monitoring agent.
+No. The page describes a evidence-focused audit workflow that reviews exported signals, not a continuously running monitoring agent.

 Can the report tell me to run VACUUM FULL immediately?